PatrickZad/EffectiLearn/README.md

-# implementation of basic ml algorithms
+# implementations of basic ml algorithms

 *based on c++
 *wrapped by python